DasDeveloper/Health101/README.md

 5. Open two terminals.
 For the first terminal, change directory to the client folder.
 For the second terminal, change directory to the server folder.
 6. Start the client side by typing npm start in the terminal (the one opened for the client folder)
 7. Start the server side by typing npm start in the serminal (the one opened for the server folder)
 8. The web browser will automatically open the client side on localhost:3000.
-If it does not, you can open your web browser and go to localhost:3000 .
+If it does not, you can open your web browser and go to localhost:3000.
+This app is meant for phone users, please resize the window to mobile for optimal UI/UX experience.
 9. You can access the backend server from localhost:9000 .